cshenton2/Programming-Assignment-1/design_explanation.md

-# Design Explanation Document
+# Design Explanation

 This document outlines the design of a client-server application implemented in Python.
-It describes the communication mechanism between the client and server, the threading model used for handling multiple clients, and the encryption approach employed to secure data transmission.
+It demonstrates threading used for handling multiple clients, and encryption used to secure data transmission.

 ## Client-Server Communication

 ### Overview
-The application uses a TCP-based socket connection to facilitate communication between a single server and one or more clients.
-The server listens for incoming connections on a predefined host (`127.0.0.1`) and port (`12345`), while the client initiates a connection to this address.
+The application uses a TCP-based socket connection for communication between server and one or more clients.
+The server listens for connections on a predefined host (`127.0.0.1`) and port (`12345`).
 ### Communication Flow
 1. **Connection Establishment**:
    - The server creates a TCP socket using `socket.socket(socket.AF_INET, socket.SOCK_STREAM)`, binds it to `HOST:PORT`, and listens for incoming connections with `server_socket.listen()`.